Update: Recordings from sessions are now available!

-Planning your ALA Annual schedule?
-WebJunction staff will be there and would love to connect!
-In addition to conference presentations and poster sessions, you can find them at the OCLC booth (#1647) for Hot Topics, 15-minute presentations where you can learn about technologies and strategies that help your library serve your community more effectively.
-There are also a wide range of OCLC events in the nation's capital where you can learn more about OCLC initiatives and to connect with fellow members.
-Check out the full listing of OCLC events and register to attend the sessions: oc.lc/ala19.
-And be sure to make time to explore the 14 fun, specific, and surprising libraries to visit in DC during ALA Annual!
+WebJunction staff attended ALA Annual 2019 in Washington, D.C.
+In addition to conference presentations and poster sessions, they presented at the OCLC booth for Hot Topics, 15-minute presentations where you can learn about technologies and strategies that help your library serve your community more effectively.
+There were also a wide range of OCLC events in the nation's capital where library staff learned more about OCLC initiatives and to connect with fellow members.

 HOT TOPIC: Wikipedia for Health (15-minute OCLC booth presentation)